 This affects your business in many ways including:

-A better connection in the workplace also encourages collaboration.
+Better connections in the workplace also encourages collaboration.
 This results in sharing expertise and enhancing teamwork, leading to better overall performance.
 Moreover, employees get to know each other’s ways of working, which contributes to greater efficiency as well.
 The ultimate outcome is an increase in employee productivity.

 As mentioned, how a team member feels toward a specific project or job also improves connectedness.
 A person who is passionate is a lot more involved.
 Not only does it positively impact employees’ well-being and experience, but it also makes them more innovative and dedicated to their mission.